-This bill establishes ranked choice voting as an option for local elections in Minnesota, allowing various jurisdictions, including home rule charter cities, school districts, and counties, to adopt this voting method.
-It outlines the necessary procedures for adoption, implementation, and use, including a requirement for a ballot question to be presented to voters for approval.
-The bill specifies that ranked choice voting can only be utilized for local offices during general or special elections and sets timelines for both the adoption and repeal of this voting method.
-Additionally, it amends several sections of the Minnesota Statutes to incorporate ranked choice voting, detailing provisions for ballot formatting, vote tabulation, and definitions related to the voting process.
+This bill establishes ranked choice voting as an option for local elections in Minnesota, allowing various jurisdictions, including home rule charter cities, statutory cities, school districts, and counties, to adopt this voting method.
+It outlines the necessary procedures for adoption, implementation, and use, requiring jurisdictions to present a ballot question to voters for approval.
+The bill specifies that ranked choice voting is applicable only for local offices during general or special elections and sets timelines for its adoption and repeal.
+It also amends several sections of the Minnesota Statutes to incorporate ranked choice voting, introducing definitions for key terms and detailing the responsibilities of local election officials.

 Statutes affected: